Kevin Costner confirms he won’t return to ‘Yellowstone’ - KESQ

 “We both said what was important to us, and it doesn’t seem like we can [work things out],” Costner said.
 “My whole life has been about am I gonna stand tall even in some desperate situation where it doesn’t work for me.”

-Costner originated the role of John Sutton and said he absolutely believed the series could go on without him.
+Costner originated the role of John Dutton and said he absolutely believed the series could go on without him.
 He is co-writing, co-producing, directing and starring in the first “Horizon” film.

 “Horizon: An American Saga” debuts in theaters on June 28.
 The film is distributed by Warner Bros., which like CNN is part of Warner Bros.
 Discovery.